We help individuals build skills and find employment

 Follow Along and Support

 We can support the employee throughout their career.
 We can assist with changes at work, negotiating pay increases and advancement, adapting to schedule changes, and learning new job tasks.

-We also proved transitional services that are specialized for students with disabilities between the ages of 14 – 22 through our Job Readiness Program called Project SEARCH, Summer Youth Work Experience and Career Exploration.
+We also provide transitional services that are specialized for students with disabilities between the ages of 14 – 22 through our Job Readiness Program called Project SEARCH, Summer Youth Work Experience and Career Exploration.